-• As a management reporting tool to track Oracle options/applications being remotely managed on [some of] those database instances.
+- As a discovery tool to identify database instances - As a management reporting tool to track Oracle options/applications being remotely managed on [some of] those database instances.

 These two approaches are entirely independent, and you may use both within your enterprise, if need be.